Bibsal/Bibsal/README.md

 - 👋 Hi, I’m @Bishal Keshri
-- 👀 I’m interested in Coding , developing , designing and negotiating !
+- 👀 I’m interested in Coding , developing , designing , singing and negotiating !
 - 🌱 I’m currently a final year B.Tech 'CSE' student.
 - 💞️ I’m looking to collaborate/work with IT industries.
 - 📫 How to reach me ...You can connect with me via my linkedin I'd https://www.linkedin.com/in/bishal-keshri-8a767a177/